flowtoolz/GetLaid/README.md

 * :white_check_mark: Easy Positioning of Items Next to Each Other
     - `item1.constrain(above: item2, gap: 10)`
     - `item1.constrain(toTheLeftOf: item2)`
+* :white_check_mark: Applicabl​e on iOS, macOS and tvOS with the exact same syntax everywhere
 * :white_check_mark: Modern Swift Under the Hood
     - No Objective-c
     - Extensive use of [Layout Anchors](https://developer.apple.com/documentation/uikit/nslayoutanchor)